oernster/3D-printing-info/buy-stickers/README.md

 ### I am oliver5000 on discord.

-Big thank you to BradTN for taking my photo and creating these designs in PhotoShop.
+Big thank you to BradTN for taking my current photo and creating these designs in PhotoShop.